 The Wind in High Places [movement 2]

 Mozart and Brahms wrote just one clarinet quintet each, both in the final years of their lives.
-But it’s their inherent quality and charm, not only their solitary status, which has always made these quintets stand out amongst each composer’s repertoire.
+Their inherent quality and charm, not only their solitary status, has always made these quintets stand out amongst each composer’s repertoire.